Cardiac imaging: Positron emission tomography (PET)

-Positron emission tomography (PET), a nuclear medicine imaging methodology for positron emitting radioisotopes.
+Positron emission tomography (PET) is a nuclear medicine imaging methodology that tracks positron emitting radioisotopes.
 PET enables visual image analysis of multiple different metabolic chemical processes and is thus one of the most flexible imaging technologies.
 Cardiology uses are growing very slowly due to technical and relative cost difficulties.
 Most uses are for research, not clinical purposes.
 Appropriate radioisotopes of elements within chemical compounds of the metabolic pathway being examined are used to make the location of the chemical compounds of interest visible in a PET image.